Unboxed-Software/solana-course/content/program-architecture.md

 });
 ```

-We will be filling out each test in turn.
-But first we needed to setup a couple of different accounts.
-Mainly the `gameMaster` and the `treasury`.

 Now lets add in the `Create Game` test.
+Just call `createGame` with eight items, be sure to pass in all the accounts, and make sure the `treasury` account signs the transaction.

 ```tsx
 it("Create Game", async () => {